 Shenandoah Titus, Esq., is the Founder and CEO of WARN (Whistleblower Anti-Bullying Resource Network).
-He served in leadership positions within municipal, state and federal government for over 21 years, most recently with the United States Department of Homeland Security (DHS).
+A Native American (Cheyenne) and African American by heritage, he served in leadership positions within municipal, state and federal government for over 21 years – most recently with the United States Department of Homeland Security (DHS).

 He was the first Human Rights Director of Amherst, MA., where he authored the region’s first Human Rights Bylaw and served on the Attorney General’s Task Force on Hate Crimes.
 He later served as the Human Rights Director of Somerville, MA., and thereafter Deputy Director of the Transit Police Department, Massachusetts Bay Transportation Authority (MBTA), Boston Headquarters.